robey/globwatch/README.md

 globwatcher
 ===========

-Globwatcher is a node library that monitors a filesystem based on glob patterns, and triggers events when a file is added, changed, or deleted.
+Globwatcher is a node library that monitors a filesystem for changes to files specified by glob patterns, and triggers events when a file is added, changed, or deleted.
 It's built on top of node's `fs.watch` mechanism, and uses the glob pattern syntax of the `glob` module.

 Sample usage: